patternfly/patternfly-org/packages/v4/src/content/design-guidelines/demos/card-view/card-view.md

 #### Action card
 You may use an extra-small empty state inside a card to present users with another way to add more cards to the existing card view.
 We recommend using this feature **in addition to** a primary button in the toolbar, to ensure that the user is still able to perform the action from any page of the card view.
-Place the action card where a new card will be added, most likely in the very first or last card in the card view.
+Place the action card where a new card will be added, most likely as the very first or last card in the card view.

 <img src="./img/add-card-empty-state.png" alt="card view with addition card" />